eksctl-io/eksctl/docs/proposal-003_cluster-and-nodegroups-config.md

 > Any other changes to the text of the proposal or technical corrections are also very welcome.

-Support for config files had been added in eksctl 0.1.17 as an experimental alpha feature, it has become popular amongs users.
+Support for config files had been added in eksctl 0.1.17 as an experimental alpha feature, it has become popular amongst users.
-Users currently can specify `ClusterConfig` object in JSON or YAML, which allows them to set more different fields then they currently can with CLI flags.
+Users currently can specify `ClusterConfig` object in JSON or YAML, which allows them to set more fields then they currently can with CLI flags.
 They can also specify several nodegroups, and create a cluster in one go.
 Besides many missing features in `v1alpha4` incarnation (where there is little of  management functionality beyond initial cluster creation), one of commonly requested features is management of nodegroups through config files.